How many slices of wedding cake have you eaten?

 I’ve been told that I make things easy and comfortable.
 Some have thanked me for being a calming presence.

 Yes, I’ll take comfortably posed family formal portraits.
-However, I’ll also create photos of moments that you didn’t know even happened.
-You can thank me later. 🙂
+However, I’ll also capture candid photos of moments that you didn’t know even happened.

 Do you have a videographer you like to work with?

 My couples love the fact that Karen and I are under one roof.
 I’ve known her since sophomore year in high school.
 Like a sports team, orchestra, or a theater group, we practice together constantly and are always in sync.
 Our teamwork is essential, and I wouldn’t trade it for anything.